 Our nominating and corporate governance committee utilizes a broad approach for the identification of director nominees and may consider recommendations from others that it deems appropriate.
 In evaluating and determining whether to ultimately recommend a person as a candidate for election as a director, the nominating and corporate governance committee evaluates all factors that it deems appropriate, including the current composition, organization, and governance of the board and its committees, as well as the qualifications set forth in our Corporate Governance Guidelines and Nominating and Corporate Governance Committee Charter, including whether such nominee has demonstrated, by significant accomplishment in his or her field, an ability to make a meaningful contribution to our board's oversight of the business and affairs of the Company and the nominee's reputation for honesty and ethical conduct in his or her personal and professional activities.
 It also takes into account specific experiences and skills, expertise, diversity, personal and professional integrity, character, business judgment, time availability in light of other commitments, dedication and potential conflicts of interest.

-The nominating and corporate governance committee may engage a search firm to conduct or assist with the execution of its duties.
+The nominating and corporate governance committee may engage a search firm to conduct or assist with the execution of its duties or may seek recommendations from directors.
 Ultimately, the nominating and corporate governance committee seeks to recommend to the board of directors those nominees whose specific qualifications, qualities, skills and other expertise, based on the criteria periodically determined by the nominating and corporate governance committee, will augment the current board of directors' composition.
+For directors appointed to the board of the annual meeting, our nominating and corporate governance committee evaluates candidates based upon the same criteria as set forth above while considering all other circumstances the nominating and corporate governance committee deems relevant at the time of the appointment.